gregov/k8s-multicloud-poc/NOTES.md

 1. Refine the github action to leverage the releases

 2. Use Route53 to perform a global load balancing
+	-> try to use externalDNS

 3. Automate deployment and set up a chat-ops

+4. Add a cluster scaling service

 Feedback:
-	Mike: use a more distant region to showcase lag -> done, GCP in northern europe
+*	Mike: use a more distant region to showcase lag -> done, GCP is in northern europe
-	Kyle: use GCP -> done
+*	Kyle: use GCP -> done

 ---
 Work log